 The water connections at the tank are properly installed and are performing their intended function.

 9.6 EXPANSION TANK

 The expansion tank has an air pocket inside that compresses as the water is heated.
-It prevents the pressure relief valve from leaking as the water is heater.
-The expansion tank is properly installed and is functioning as intended.
+It prevents the pressure relief valve from leaking as the water is heated.